 Yet another consideration is the extent to which you’ll need to shift your IT staff after the EHR software goes live.
 Even if your practice has relatively minor IT needs, consider whether you’ll need extra IT expertise to support the implementation process.

 Almost every medical practice has to keep some IT tools (such as practice management software or email servers) available around the clock, and supporting these systems takes effort.
+While most cloud-based solutions provide their own technical support, on-premise systems typically require an IT team of your own.
 If you suspect that your IT team is overloaded already, budget for a temporary IT worker or consultant to keep the new EHR application running properly.
 This is especially important for on-premise EHRs, which require regular maintenance in order to keep the servers and other architecture running properly.

-What’s more, bear in mind that you don’t want to overstress your employees, blowing the chance to make them comfortable with the new EHR.
-If you intend on keeping your patient volume at the same level pre-implementation, you may need to add a temporary physician or other clinician to the mix for a little while.
+Remember that you don’t want to overstress your employees, blowing the chance to make them comfortable with the new EHR.
+If you intend on keeping your patient volume at the same level as pre-implementation, you may need to add a temporary physician or other clinician to the mix for a little while.

 Expect the Unexpected

 Finally, it’s important to note that you may face unique EHR cost issues that aren’t listed here.
 The point is not to adhere religiously to a single set of standards, but rather to understand what issues you may face and assess your situation accordingly.
 After all, nobody can fully predict every cost that they might incur during an EHR implementation.
 But if you keep these principles in mind, you’re far less likely to be taken by surprise after the EHR purchase is complete.